Hemofektik/ExtractMVfromHEVC/README.md

-# ExtractMVfromHEVC
-Extracting motion vectors from HEVC in HM
+# Extracting motion vectors from HEVC using HM